ThoughtWorksInc/ethereum_handson/README.md

 6. Only Election commission  can view the total votes [Part of excercise]
 7. UI and API for election commission to count vote and refresh the contract [Done]
 8. UI and API for booth to cast vote [Done]

+Some of the requirements are not "[Done]" yet, your job is to fix these :)